-In this section we guide you through the grants and incentives Kensa’s ground source systems can attract to lessen capital investment, attract external investors via Kensa utilities to deliver zero-cost infrastructure, and lower your developments costs by reducing compliance costs and negating carbon offset fund payments.
+Kensa’s Shared Ground Loop Array design attracts a number of grants and incentives to lessen capital investment, appeal to external investors via Kensa utilities to deliver zero-cost infrastructure, and lower development costs by reducing compliance costs and reducing carbon offset fund payments.

 Grants & Subsidies